struongest1/web-development-bootcamp/02-html-and-css-fundamentals/student/lesson/README.md

 # HTML and CSS Fundamentals

-HTML and CSS, together with JavaScript are the three pilars of modern web development.
+HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets), together with JavaScript are the three pilars of the internet.
 Together, they form a (almost) complete "tech stack" which is sufficient for building performant web applications which meet today's business requirements.
 This "stack" does have its shortcomings, but also strengths, and is a good place to start learning web development.

 ## This lesson covers:
 * HTML fundamentals